 - There will be no extensions or make-up to any of the homework assignments under any circumstances. - There are hour homework sets.
-The first homework set consists of all the worksheets that correspond to the sections that Test 1 covers, the second homework set consists of all worksheets that correspond to the sections that Test 2 covers, etc. - Each worksheet in a homework set is graded out of 5 points.
-1 point: serious attempt on at least half of the problems, 2 point: serious attempt on most problems but solutions do not contain sufficient work or explanation, 3 points: serious attempt on all problems but some solutions do not contain sufficient work or explanation or incorrect, 4 points: do all problems, solutions contain sufficient and correct work and explanations for most problems, but have some minor errors in a few problems, 5 points: do all problems with detailed and correct solutions and explanations to all problems.
-(Please follow the instruction on each worksheet on the presentation of your solution). - The only way to learn mathematics is to DO mathematics.
+The first homework set consists of all the worksheets that correspond to the sections that Test 1 covers, the second homework set consists of all worksheets that correspond to the sections that Test 2 covers, etc. - Each assignment in a homework set is graded out of 5 points.
+1 point: serious attempt on at least half of the problems.
+2 points: serious attempt on most problems (80%) but some solutions may not contain sufficient work or explanation or incorrect.
+3 points: serious attempt on all problems but some solutions may not contain sufficient work or explanation or incorrect.
+4 points: do all problems, solutions contain sufficient work and explanations for most problems (80%), but have some minor errors in a few problems.
+5 points: do all problems with detailed and correct solutions and explanations to all problems. - The only way to learn mathematics is to DO mathematics.
 The homework is designed to help you understand the essential material and develop your problem solving skills.
-Therefore, the key to keep up with the fast pace of the course and do well in exams is to constantly practice solving homework problems and understand all the steps, concepts, definitions and results involved in their solutions.

-- We will spend time between lectures to work on the problems in the worksheets.
-Please ask me if you have any questions. - Moreover, please visit my office during office hours or visit the MAC center for help with homework problems if you have additional questions.
+Therefore, the key to keep up with the fast pace of the course and do well in exams is to constantly practice solving homework problems and understand all the steps, concepts, definitions and results involved in their solutions. - Please visit my office during office hours or visit the MAC center for help with homework problems if you have additional questions.
 I also strongly encourage you to work in groups and collaborate on the homework assignments.
 However, do not simply copy the answers from your classmates, make sure you understand every step of the solutions and all the concepts involved in a problem.